jaantollander/masters-thesis/content/30_methods.md

 : todo

 Addtionally, we have two operations with bytes.
-We keep their `sum` counts.

 `read_bytes`
 : todo